-The WIJO Mentors selection chooses mentees who show strong artistic vision, a commitment to their musical growth in the area of jazz, and potential to contribute to the community of women and non-binary people in jazz.
+The WIJO Mentors selection committee is looking for mentees who show strong artistic vision, a commitment to their musical growth in the area of jazz, and potential to contribute to the community of women and non-binary people in jazz.

-Building on the success of previous seasons, WIJO Mentors only accepted 20 mentee participants this year.
-This change is designed to not only ensure consistency and growth in the quality of mentor-mentee relationships but will also allow WIJO Mentors as a program to support its participants to the fullest capacity.
+Building on the success of previous seasons, WIJO Mentors will only accept 20 mentee participants this year.
+This change will not only ensure consistency and growth in the quality of mentor-mentee relationships but will also allow WIJO Mentors as a program to support its participants to the fullest capacity.

-Applicants chose to apply as primarily either a vocal performer applicant, instrumental performer applicant, or composer applicant.
-Selected participants have been paired with a mentor in the category they applied for.
-Applicants are only eligible to apply in one category per season.
+Applicants can choose to apply as primarily either a vocal performer applicant, instrumental performer applicant, or composer applicant.
+If selected to participate, the applicant will be paired with a mentor in the category they apply for.
+Applicants can only apply in one category per season.

 DIVERSITY, INCLUSION, AND EQUITY STATEMENT

-International Participants: This program is open to all applicants, regardless of location, including students inside and outside the U.S.
+International Applicants: This program is open to all applicants, regardless of location, including students inside and outside the U.S.